nemosharma6/vlc-plugin-marker/README.md

 Linux Users : cp [location of the code]/marker.lua ~/.local/share/vlc/lua/extensions/

 The above command just copies our code to the extensions sub directory of our VLC Application.

-Open VLC and enjoy the plugin.
+After finishing, Open VLC and enjoy the plugin.